GOCDB/gocdb/INSTALL.md

 ##First Use Config <a id="firstuse"></a>
-You should now be able to navigate to the GocDB webportal on your host using the URL/alias mappings.
+You should now be able to navigate to your GocDB webportal on your host using the URL/alias mappings (see [gocdb apache config](#apache)).
 ```
 https://localhost/portal
 https://localhost/portal/GOCDB_monitor/index.php